AmineMaila/Java-Modules/README.md

 Each module focuses on different aspects of Java programming, building upon previous knowledge and introducing new concepts progressively.

-## About 42

-The 42 Network is a network of peer-to-peer learning institutions that teach software engineering through hands-on projects and collaborative learning.
-For more information, visit [42.fr](https://www.42.fr/).

 ## Author

 AmineMaila